-- 1. Calculate the total capital requirement using all the assumptions outlined in sections 7.2.8.3 and 7.2.8.4 (economic and non-economic). - 2.
-Identify the scenarios that make up the CTE (95) and that will serve for calculations 3 to 6 below - 3.
-Redo the calculation in Step 1, replacing the lapse assumption with the assumption (including Risk Adjustment) used by the insurer in calculating its insurance contract liabilities. - 4.
-Redo the calculation in Step 3, replacing the mortality assumption with the assumption (including Risk Adjustment) used by the insurer in calculating its insurance contract liabilities - 5.
-Redo the calculation in Step 4, replacing the mortality improvement assumption with the assumption (including Risk Adjustment) used by the insurer in calculating its insurance contract liabilities - 6.
-Redo the calculation in Step 5, replacing the assumptions for expenses with the assumptions (including Risk Adjustment) used by the insurer in calculating its insurance contract liabilities
+- 1. Calculate the total capital requirement using all the assumptions and margins prescribed outlined in sections 7.7.8.37.2.8.3 and 7.7.8.47.2.8.4 (economic and non-economic). - 2.
+Identify the scenarios that make up the CTE (95) and that will serve for calculations 3 to 76 below. - 3.
+Redo the calculation in Step 1, replacing the lapse assumption with the Best Estimate Assumption the assumption (including Risk Adjustment) used by the insurer-in-calculating its insurance contract liabilities. - 4.
+Redo the calculation in Step 3, replacing the mortality and mortality improvement assumptions for life supported business with the Best Estimate Assumptions mortality assumption with the assumption (including Risk Adjustment) used by the insurer in calculating its insurance contract liabilities.

+- 5. Redo the calculation in Step 4, replacing the mortality and mortality improvement assumptions for death supported business with the Best Estimate Assumptionsmortality improvement assumption with the assumption (including Risk Adjustment) used by the insurer in calculating its insurance contract liabilities. - 6.
+Redo the calculation in Step 5, replacing the assumption for expenses with the Best Estimate Assumption assumptions for expenses with the assumptions (including Risk Adjustment) used by the insurer in calculating its insurance contract liabilities.